michaelpaglia/autonomous-aster/README.md

 ---

-## 🌌 Cosmic Disclaimer
+## Disclaimer

-This bot makes trading decisions based on **astrology and vibes**.
+This bot makes trading decisions based on astrology and vibes.
 It's experimental, spiritual, and meant to explore algorithmic trading through a mystical lens.

 **USE AT YOUR OWN RISK**
 - Cryptocurrency trading is highly risky